 AFEL aims to build awareness about how high quality early childhood education increases children’s life-long success.
 In addition, AFEL works to improve the quality of childcare providers and links Pre-Ks to Kindergartens to ensure seamless transitions for families.
 AFEL also supports Pre-K and K-3 instruction with a strong emphasis on literacy so that children are better prepared for Kindergarten and reading by third grade.
 Through AFEL’s connection with Drexel UCP, School of Education and other university departments, AFEL is working to create a family support pipeline that provides quality educational experiences from cradle to career.

-Funding for this initiative is made possible by support from the Lenfest, PNC Bank, and William Penn Foundations and the Pennsylvania Office of Child Development and Early Learning (OCDEL).
+Funding for this initiative is made possible by support from the Lenfest Foundation, PNC Foundation, Vanguard Strong Start for Kids, William Penn Foundation, and the Pennsylvania Office of Child Development and Early Learning (OCDEL).

 Ensure High Quality Early Childhood Education

 AFEL works to increase families' access to high quality childcare and early childhood education centers.
 We help participating centers improve their quality rating in the Pennsylvania's Keystone STAR quality improvement rating scale.
 AFEL also works with childcare centers to improve their instructional quality with an emphasis on early literacy.
 Childcare centers who are part of the AFEL Alliance of Childcare Providers participate in on-site instructor coaching and training for center directors.
 Drexel’s Dornsife Center for Neighborhood Partnerships serves as a hub for trainings, workshops and family gatherings.